TahomaTech/dotfiles-linux/README.md

-# dotfiles-linux
+# Linux Dotfiles
-Dotfiles repo for Linux installs.
+The dotfiles I use on Linux machines.

+## License
+Copyright (c) 2023 Ryan Hendrickson.
+Released under the MIT License.
+See [LICENSE](LICENSE) for details.